Laminate Flooring Costs Explained

 Installing laminate flooring on your stairs can be a difficult task, as it involves removing the original overhang to make room for a customised overhang.
 Professionals will also need to prepare three pieces, including the tread for the top of the step, riser pieces for the front of the step and stair nosing for the overhang.

 There are two main types of stair nosing, including flush mount which adds a rounding effect to your stair floor.
-This is ideal for a home that receives a significant amount of foot traffic and usually costs around £31 – £59 for a 78-inch length.
+This is ideal for a home that receives a significant amount of foot traffic and usually costs around £31 to £59 for a 78-inch length.

 Laminate Flooring Textures and Finishes